jafarnz/jafarnz.github.io/README.md

 - Business process automation
 - Built with Next.js, React, TypeScript, and Tailwind

+### jaf's paper
+Personal blog exploring thoughts, ideas, and reflections on technology, writing, and more.
+- Built with Next.js and Tailwind CSS.
+- Clean, minimalist design.

 ## 🚀 Getting Started

 1. Clone the repository: